filz0/anplus_base/README.md

 * Ability to override or edit sounds,
 * Ability to edit the model scale,
 * Ability to edit bones,
->Scale, position, angle or to enable jigglebones.
+>Scale, position, angle, or to enable jigglebones.
 * Ability to add custom dispositions/relations,
 >Based on names, entity classes, NPC classes, and VJ classes.
 * Ability to increase/decrease the speed or even replace certain activities like reloading,